Now Reading

 In the middle of the Australian outback, in the city of iron ore, Mount Isa, characterized by lead smelters and blast furnaces whose fires blaze all night long, we discovered a mighty body of Parmesan in a small Italian delicatessen.

-Never would the owners have offered any other than Parmigiano Reggiano.
+The Italian owners would never have offered anything other than Parmigiano Reggiano.
 For good reason.

 Photographs of the production: Consorzio del formaggio Parmigiano Reggiano, www.parmigianoreggiano.com